sellersj/crashy-mccrashface/README.md

 A simple app that will use up resources and eventually crash.

+The purpose is to demo the ability of the platform
+* to restart when the application crashes
+* horizontal scaling
+* gather and graph data such as
+    * memory usage
+    * cpu usage
+    * log collection
+    * http requests

 ## Seeing webstats
 The property `management.metrics.web.server.auto-time-requests` is enabled, so if you hit some pages, then if you go to a url like http://localhost:8080/actuator/metrics/http.server.requests you can